heig-vd-dai-course/heig-vd-dai-course/27-semester-review-and-exam-preparation/PRESENTATION.md

 #### Elements to improve for next year

-- Most of them were too long (especially the first two)
+- We will allow two double-sided sheets (so four single-sided sheets) of personal notes for each evaluation to avoid confusion on the number
-- Some questions were too specific
-- It was the most painful point, we will try to improve this!
+- Some evaluations were a bit too long.
+We will try to improve that in the future

 ### Course materials